Hilbert's Sixth Problem and Soft Logic: The Connection to the Möbius-Strip

 for some $R>1$ large enough, then the parameter $R$ is the radius of the bending of the SNS (with circle's perimeter 2$\pi R$) into a Möbius-strip, and $A$ can be presented as a (signed) arc-length of the bent SNS so that

 In this setup, the arc-length $A$ and the bending angle $\phi$ are equivalent, up-to a constant multiple of the radius $R$ (in this work, we keep the radius $R$ constant).
 For Möbius-strip construction, the first variable is the arc-length $A$ (or equivalently the bending angle $\phi$).
-The other variable is the width of the Möbius-strip, that we take it from the SNS to be
+The other variable is the width of the Möbius-strip, that we define it from the SNS as

 The soft number in the Cartesian plane is

 where the region in the last inequality is taken subject to the boundedness of $A$ being between $-\pi R$ and and $\pi R$ (cf. Eqs \eqref{eq: xy to AB} and \eqref{eq: A dom for mobius}).
 We denote by $X$, $Y$, $Z$ the cartesian coordinates of the Möbius-strip as follows: